-Making a converse argument from lack of evidence or information about a conclusion If you go to the president of your college and say, "We need to have a daycare here because 90% of the students say so," but you only polled ten students, that would be small sample.
+If you go to the president of your college and say, "We need to have a daycare here because 90% of the students say so," but you only polled ten students, that would be small sample.
 If you say, "I polled 100 students," that would still be small, but better, unless all of them were your friends who attended other colleges in the state.
 That group would not be representative of the student body.
 If you polled 300 students but they were all members of the same high school graduating class and the same gender as you, that would also be unrepresentative sample.

-In the end, a survey indicates trends in opinions and behaviors, not the future and not the truth.
+In the end, surveys indicate trends in opinions and behaviors, not the future and not the truth.
 We have lots of polls before the election, but only one poll matters-the official vote on Election Day.